 In a large bowl, combine croutons, sage, parsley, figs, and sliced foie gras.
 Gently mix in the vegetable mixture to the crouton mixture.
 Adjust seasoning with salt and pepper.

-Place this cornbread mixture in the prepared casserole dish and bake at 375 degrees, approximately 20 to 25 minutes, until stuffing is golden brown.
+Place this cornbread mixture in the prepared casserole dish and bake at 375 degrees F., approximately 20 to 25 minutes, until stuffing is golden brown.

 Prepare 1 recipe (enough for 6 servings) cornbread mix according to package directions.

 Cut baked cornbread into 1-inch squares, brush with melted butter, and place on a baking sheet.
 Bake at 350 for 10 minutes or until golden brown.
 Remove from oven and let cool before using.

 * Check out Chicken Stock - Basic Chicken Stock to learn how easy it is to make your own homemade chicken stock.